wildfly-extras/wildfly-jar-maven-plugin/examples/jib-layers/README.md

-# JAXRS WildFly bootable jar jib generated image
+# JAX-RS WildFly bootable jar Jib generated image

-We are using the packaged jar and WAR support of jib.
+We are using the packaged jar and WAR support of Java Image Builder Jib.
-This example separates the creation of an hollow bootable jar JIB image from the application JIB image.
+This example separates the creation of a hollow bootable jar Jib image from the application JIB image.
 This allows for efficient application image build.
 The bootable jar is built only once.

 * To build the hollow jar JIB image